Temperature and Heat Transfer

 Figure 17.8

 Latent heat is the energy required per kilogram to cause a phase change.
-Latent heat of fusion is the heat needed to melt 1kg of a solid.
+The latent heat of fusion is the heat needed to melt 1kg of a solid.
 This is also the same amount of heat that flows out when 1kg of the same substance freezes.
 Similarly, latent heat of vaporization is the heat needed to cause phase change for 1kg of a substance from liquid to gas or from gas to liquid.

 For example, the latent heat of fusion of ice is 3.34X105J/kg.
 This means 3.34X105J of heat is needed to melt 1kg of ice at 0°C. Also, if 1kg of water at 0°C freezes, 3.34X105J of heat is released.
 Now, what if we wanted to determine the amount of heat needed to melt 2kg of ice at 0°C?
 It is easy to see that the answer is 2(3.34X105J).
 We can generalize this in the following equation.